namanyayg/webstiles/README.md

 1. Download the template.
 2. Open up its CSS and HTML files.
 3. In the CSS, change the colors, link styles, typography, and masthead styles.
 4. You're almost done.
-In the HTML, change the adjectives.
+In the HTML, change the adjectives, and footer information.
 5. You're done!
 Send it to your client, or start building the site!

 # Hmm… But why should I use webstiles?